Tumworobere/AirRovers-Frontend-App/README.md

 ## Getting Started

-**To get this project set up on your local machine, follow these steps:**
+**To get the API project set up on your local machine, follow these steps:**

 1. Open Terminal.
 2. Navigate to your desired location to download the contents of this repository.